ShahdGamil/Email-Phishing-Simulation/README.md

 - `logs/` — Redacted simulation logs and anonymized telemetry for review.
 - `slides/` — Presentation slides summarizing methodology and findings.
 - `LAB_GUIDELINES.md` — Safe lab setup and authorization process (restricted).

----
-**Disclaimer:** This project is for educational and defensive purposes only.
-Any attempt to replicate phishing techniques outside an authorized lab is illegal and unethical.